eyadroid/google-analytics-rag/README.md

-# Use the power of LLM with your Google Analytics
+# Use the power of LLM with your Google Analytics Data

 You can see the steps and results on [./google_analytics_rag.ipynb](./google_analytics_rag.ipynb) notebook.
 You can play with the code, change the dimensions and metrics.
 The possibilities are endless.